Article 9.35 - Schools

 .4 Dust-free, pervious surface areas are encouraged for overflow or event parking; such areas need not conform with Article 6 if they are maintained in a natural condition (for example, as a grassed field).

-.5 Service areas shall be separated by an opaque screen from the view from any street and from abutting properties (Section 7.6).
+.5 Service areas shall be separated by an opaque screen from the view from any street and from abutting properties as described in Section 7.6 of this ordinance.

 .6 Where chain link and similar fencing material are installed in an established yard abutting a street, such fencing shall be planted on the exterior side with evergreen shrubs minimum 3 feet in height (expected height at maturity minimum 6 feet), 6 feet on center at installation.